frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

     /// Return the total unclaimed reward in token for `account_id` for `fromEra` --> `toEra`, inclusive
     /// Errors:
-    ///     - EraOutOfRange when fromEra or toEra are prior to the history retention limit, or greater than the current RewardEra. fn staking_reward_total(account_id: T::AccountId, fromEra: T::RewardEra, toEra: T::RewardEra);
+    ///     - EraOutOfRange when fromEra or toEra are prior to the history retention limit, or greater than the current RewardEra.
+    /// May not be possible depending on economic model complexity. fn staking_reward_total(account_id: T::AccountId, fromEra: T::RewardEra, toEra: T::RewardEra);

     /// Validate a payout claim for `account_id`, using `proof` and the provided `payload` StakingRewardClaim.